 And, of course, the mini-fridge was my biggest challenge to overcome in this masculine office.
 Originally white, I had no idea how to aesthetically incorporate it into the office makeover.
 I detailed in Week 3 how we painted the refridgerator and added a dial to give it an antique safe look.

 Of course, this office serves as a place for my husband to be inspired by the heritage and patiotism that run so deeply in his family.
 Although he supports the military directly through his career choice, he is the product of 4 direct generations of Navy pride and service.
 I am still trying to collect photographs of all of the family members who served, but I will eventually be able to make a proper collage for display.

 We purchased these shelves to hold some of his precious mementos and for extra storage.
 He was really happy to have an area to finally display HIS stuff.
 Through re-purposing and digging through his boxes, I was able to keep my budget around $550.

 Most of the purchased and repurposed accessories got the DIY treatment to create a cohesive patriotic theme.
 I am very proud of the hand painted American Flag and my son’s gift to christen the office.
 Every piece on display truly reflects the man I love.
 And, boy, is he spoiled!

 I hope you liked it!
 Let me know what you think!

-Stay tuned for tutorials on the hardware, the world clocks, and more!
-Also, make sure you visit some of the other REVEALS at Calling It Home here.
+That’s it for our makeover but make sure you visit some of the other REVEALS at Calling It Home here.